ArtShp/FinancialManager/README.md

 - End date or None

 When filters are set up, press "Get" button and in the table you'll see filtered results.
 They'll be grouped by transaction types and summarized.

+#### Currency Exchange
+This is a mini built-in application that allows you to exchange money.
+Just choose 2 currencies, date and enter amount you want to convert and press the "Convert" button.